 The WRDM has a zero tolerance approach to Fraud and Corruption.
 The Municipality undertakes to combat all forms of fraud and corruption and to remain proactive in the fight against such.
-The Municipality has adopted the Anti-Corruption policy which outlines the procedures to prevent and detect fraud as well as remedies to respond to fraud and corruption once reported.
+The Municipality has adopted the Fraud Prevention policy which outlines the procedures to prevent and detect fraud as well as remedies to respond to fraud and corruption once reported.

 The Municipality has also instituted key processes as preventative measure to minimise fraud such as segregation of duties, internal audit reviews.
-Furthermore, the municipality conducted a workshop on Ethics Awareness presented by The Ethics Institute (TEI) to all WRDM Councilors.
-The municipality has developed and conducted fraud and ethics survey for all employees.
+Furthermore, the municipality is currently working with COGTA in developing the Municipal Integrity Management Framework to enable the municipality to embed or institutionalise ethics framework in the municipality.

 The municipality has a Risk Management Committee that provides an oversight role and advice the municipal management with regard to risk management and internal control.
-The Committee is made up of members of middle management of the WRDM Municipality.
-The Municipality has put in place measures to encourage municipal employees and ordinary community members to assist in reporting fraud and corruption and the Fraud policy placed on the municipal website.
-Contact details are as follows:
+The Committee is made up of members of senior management of the WRDM Municipality.
+The Municipality has put in place measures to encourage municipal employees and ordinary community members to assist in reporting fraud and corruption and the Fraud Prevention policy placed on the municipal website.
+Reporting measures are as follows:

 - West Rand District Municipality: E-Mail: fraudline@wrdm.gov.za

 - Suggestion Box (Next to Tender boxes)

 - National Anti-Corruption Hotline:

-- o8oo 7o1 7o1 (tel toll free)
+- 0800 701 701 (tel toll free)

 - 0800 204 965 (fax toll free)

 - 39772 (SMS facility)

 - Gauteng Premier's Hotline:

 - Call: 08600 11000

 - Fax: (011) 429 3222

 - E-mail: Hotline@gauteng.gov.za

 - Letters: Gauteng Premier's Hotline, P/Bag x115, Marshalltown, 2107